Padrón 1964 vs. 1926: What’s the Difference?

 Which Cigar Is Better?

 Choosing between a Padrón 1964 Anniversary and a Padrón 1926 Series is akin to picking a favorite child.
 Cigar lovers, critics, and reviewers have their preferences, but each blend imparts a superlative profile.
-Tasting notes of cocoa, cedar, cayenne pepper, nutmeg, nuts, leather, coffee bean, and dark chocolate are common Padrón hallmarks.
+Tasting notes of cocoa, cedar, cayenne pepper, nutmeg, nuts, leather, coffee bean, and dark chocolate are familiar Padrón hallmarks.
 Both cigars are available in Natural and Maduro wrappers.
-The ‘Cigar of the Year’ for 2021 is the Padrón 1964 Anniversary Torpedo, rated 97 points.
-Padrón cigars have placed in Cigar Aficionado’s ‘Top 10’ every year since the rankings were initiated.
-Finding a bad Padrón cigar, regardless of the blend, is a much bigger challenge than choosing a good one.
-Smoke both.
+The ‘Cigar of the Year’ for 2025 is the Padrón 60th Anniversary, an impressive Perfecto rated 97 points.
+Padrón cigars have been ranked in Cigar Aficionado’s ‘Top 10’ every year since the critics began publishing the list.
+Finding a bad Padrón cigar, regardless of the blend, is a bigger challenge than picking a good one.
+Smoke them all.
 We dare you to prove us wrong.